p00f/nvim-ts-rainbow/README.md

+# NO LONGER MAINTAINED
+This plugin is no longer maintained.

+I'm archiving the GitHub repo and closing the sourcehut issue tracker.
+Feel free to fork

 # 🌈 nvim-ts-rainbow 🌈
 Rainbow parentheses for neovim using tree-sitter.
 This is a module for [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter), not a standalone plugin.
 It requires and is configured via nvim-treesitter